 - Network analysis reveals relationships among taxpayers, tax returns, tax preparers, business activity, and corporate officers or other responsible parties.
 People may be linked by a common address, employer, family member, bank account or other factors.
 In the case of insider fraud, network analytics can also uncover relationships with an employee conducting theft or helping others to facilitate fraud.

 Don’t be the one who didn’t know what you didn’t know

-Top-notch reporting with fraud detection analytics isn’t a “nice to have” anymore.
+Top-notch reporting with fraud detection analytics isn’t just “nice to have” anymore.
 It’s a necessity.
-Your job might depend upon it.
-Find out what’s really under the hood of your tax systems, and supplement with additional analytics as needed.
+Millions of dollars, and even your job, might depend on it.
+Find out what’s really under the hood of your tax systems and supplement with additional analytics as needed.